onkar97878/OnkarShoeCompany/README.txt

 Now, its time to add a view:)
 before adding the index method
 The first thing is adding a folder in a views folder named as HelloWorld and then copy and paste the index code from giving tutorial and then run that and getting smile on face:)))
+Now the replace the content of the Views/Shared/_layout.cshtml fie with the giving code in the tutorials:)
+Doing some changes in _layout.cshtml giving my app name that is shoe app in the place of Movie app.....